sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ```

 ## `//scentre`
 Short for _select center_.
 Sets pos1 and pos2 to the centre point(s) of the current selection area.
 1, 2, 4 or 8 nodes may be selected depending on what parts of the original selection are even in distance.
-Implementation by @VorTechnix.
+Implementation thanks to @VorTechnix.

 ```
 //scentre
 ```

 ## `//srel <axis1> <length1> [<axis2> <length2> [<axis3> <length3>]]`
 Short for _select relative_.
 Sets the pos2 at set distances along 3 axes relative to pos1.
 If pos1 is not set it will default to the node directly under the player.
 The axis arguments accept `x, y, z` as well as `up, down, left, right, front, back`.
 Left, right, front and back are relative to player facing direction.
 Negative (`-`) can be applied to the axis, the length or both.
-Implementation by @VorTechnix.
+Implementation thanks to @VorTechnix.

 ```
 //srel front 5